Dave's Visual Guide to TortoiseHg and Mercurial's Named Branches

 Your repository is an empty shell of a thing until you make some commits.
 You may make your first commit immediately after creating the new repository, but I often like to create a file or two just to make it worthwhile.

-To commit with TortoiseHg, just right-click in the directory and chose Hg Commit.
+To commit with TortoiseHg, just right-click in the directory and choose Hg Commit.

 Since every commit ideally has a purpose, it's very important to give them good descriptions.
 Since this commit is the first, we'll simply label it as the Initial Commit.
 Enter your commit message into the message field as pictured and hit the Commit button.

 Also be sure to check the checkboxes next to any changed files in the left-hand column that you wish to include in the commit.
 There are many good reasons to commit only some of the changed files, but for the initial commit, you're likely going to want to commit everything.

 TortoiseHg will ask if you're certain you wish to add or remove files during a commit.
 In this case, we certainly do.Click Add.